 - Increased need for medication

-- Fever, decreased physical fitness, more severe fatigue or other nonspecific symptoms
+- Fever, decreased physical fitness, feeling more tired or other nonspecific symptoms

 COPD often goes undetected at first.
 Smokers in particular often think it is simply a harmless “smoker’s cough.”
 But symptoms like a persistent cough and frequent shortness of breath can be signs of COPD.